lanl/PyBNF/docs/config_keys.rst

   Default: 20

-  Examples:
+  Example:
     * ``output_every = 1000``

 **verbosity**
   An integer value that specifies the amount of information output to the terminal.
    - 0 - Quiet: user prompts and errors only
-   - 1 - Normal; Warnings and concise progress updates
+   - 1 - Normal: Warnings and concise progress updates
-   - 2 - Verbose; Information and detailed progress updates
+   - 2 - Verbose: Information and detailed progress updates

   Default: 1

-  Examples:
+  Example:
     * ``verbosity = 0``

 Algorithm Options